Get your perfect biometric photo (compliance guaranteed)

 You may attach a color or black and white photo - it is up to you.
 A background must be white, plain and clear.
-No patterns or shadows are allowed.
+Avoid shadows or patterns too.
 If you have some trouble with obtaining a clear, white background, use an online photo editor to remove the background from your image.
 This photo tool will automatically change the background to the recommended color.
-Do not take a picture in white clothes because a photograph must show a clear difference between the person’s clothing and the background.
-Photographs must represent natural skin and eye colors.
+Do not take a picture in white clothes, because a photograph must show a clear difference between the person’s clothing and the background.
+Photographs must represent your natural skin and eye colors.
 If you have a “red eye” effect in your picture, do not retouch it.
 Just take another photo without a flash lamp.

 You can wear your business or casual clothes and have your hair how you like.
 A beard is allowed.
 Jewellery is not forbidden in the PR photo but it is better to take it off as it may obscure or cover your face (especially big earrings).

-If you are in a wheelchair, you should place a white blanket behind your head because in the picture no other objects can be visible.
-But a much better idea is to go to take a photo with a backrest visible behind you and then just remove the background using an online photo service online.
+If you are in a wheelchair, you should place a plain white blanket behind your head because in the picture no other objects can be visible.
+But a much better idea is to go to take a photo with a backrest visible behind you and then just remove the background using an online photo service.
 Save your time and energy - we will make the background perfect for you!

 Headwear or nasal cannula

 You can wear head covering for medical purposes or a nasal cannula in your permanent resident photo – as long as your eyes remain clearly visible.
 You just need to submit a letter from your doctor explaining the situation.